Connecting to the Google Analytics GA4 MCP Server

 ✅ Yes

-Great for server setups or local dev with gcloud auth application-default login
+Good for server-to-server or local dev with gcloud auth application-default login

 Service Account (via ADC)